INVESTOR HREDD PRECISION TOOLS

 >

-Underlying social auditing failures, particularly for manufacturing and raw materials sourcing, is the power imbalance between suppliers and brands and a skewed incentive structure.[2]
+Underlying social auditing failures, particularly for manufacturing and raw materials sourcing, is the power imbalance between suppliers and brands and a skewed incentive structure.[1]
 A brand’s purchasing practices can have an outsized impact on whether a supplier can meet human right standards.
-When buyers make last-minute changes to orders, change payment terms, demand short turnaround times, set prices below production costs, or take other measures to keep costs low,[3] they set in motion a dynamic that can lead to unpaid wages, poor working conditions, and forced or child labor.[4]
-Moreover, in such situations buyers often do not share the financial burden of implementing strong human rights measures.
-This dynamic creates an incentive for suppliers to conceal violations to maintain the relationship with the buyer which means that the problems remain unaddressed.
+When buyers make last-minute changes to orders, change payment terms, demand short turnaround times, set prices below production costs, or take other measures to keep costs low,[1] they set in motion a dynamic that can lead to unpaid wages, poor working conditions, and forced or child labor.[3]
+Moreover, in such situations buyers often do not share the financial burden of implementing effective measures to protect human rights and the environment.
+This dynamic of shifting responsibilities to manage the negative consequences of certain purchasing practices and other local challenges creates an incentive for suppliers to conceal violations to maintain the relationship with the buyer which means that the problems remain unaddressed.

-Significantly, the brand’s purchasing practices are typically outside of the scope of certifications.[5]
+Yet, the brand’s purchasing practices are typically outside of the scope of schemes.[4]
 To combat the power and market dynamics that lead suppliers to conceal violations, buyers need to share responsibility with suppliers for minimizing human rights risks.
-Shared responsibility entails “responsible allocation of risks and responsibilities” between buyers and suppliers and “a joint commitment to cooperate in carrying out human rights and environmental due diligence (HREDD).”[6]
+According to the Responsible Contracting Project, shared responsibility entails “responsible allocation of risks and responsibilities” between buyers and suppliers and “a joint commitment to cooperate in carrying out human rights and environmental due diligence (HREDD).”[5]
 Communication between buyers and suppliers about compliance expectations and results is essential.
 To avoid merely shifting responsibilities, setting buyer-supplier contract terms that lock in responsible purchasing practices, such as ensuring fair pricing and reasonable lead times, may be needed.
-Moreover, both parties should be held accountable for failures in meeting safety and labor standards, ensuring that the burden of providing remedy is shared.[7]
+Moreover, both parties should be held accountable for failures in meeting safety and labor standards, ensuring that the burden of providing remedy is shared.[6]

 [1] Ana Perez Adroher, From Policies to Impacts: Analyzing Modern Slavery Risks in Portfolio Companies (FIDH: International Federation for Human Rights, May 10, 2021), https://www.fidh.org/IMG/pdf/from_policies_to_impacts_analysing_modern_slavery_risks_in_portfolio_companies.pdf.;